Tyler-Beck/bjjtechniques/README.md

-# Random Brazilian Jiu-Jitsu Technique Generator
+# Brazilian Jiu-Jitsu Technique Generator

 ## Overview
 This project is a Random Brazilian Jiu-Jitsu (BJJ) Technique Generator designed to help BJJ practitioners gain clarity in their training.
 By providing random techniques, it encourages practitioners to explore a diverse range of moves and strategies, potentially broadening their skill set and understanding of the art.